Just-Like-That Mind: A Great Zen Teacher on Navigating Loss and Grief

 Several years after Bruce Lee used water in his famous metaphor for resilience, Soen-sa turns to the liquid of life to illustrate Zen’s orientation to death:

 Let’s say we have a glass of water.
 Now its temperature is about 60 degrees.
 If you reduce the temperature to 20 degrees, it becomes ice.
-If you raise the temperature above 212 degrees, it will become stream.
+If you raise the temperature above 212 degrees, it will become steam.
 As the temperature changes, H20 in the form of water appears and disappears, but H20 does not appears and does not disappear.
 Ice, water, and steam are only its form.
 Name and form change, but H20 does not change.
 If you understand the temperature, then you understand the form.
 Your true self is like this.

 Soen-sa examines the paradox of the “true self” — an experience we have that feels so solid and concrete, yet remains utterly elusive as soon as we try to pinpoint its source.
 Our ideas about the self, he argues, are based mostly on attachments to the form of the body, generated in the mind.
 He writes: